prajwalmj07/Chtbot_using_Pytorch/README.md

 ```
 Use Pycharm to run this locally

-Install the required libraries using requirements.txt
+Install the required libraries using build.sh

 Change the intents.json according to your requirements